+Families and students can help stop the spread of COVID-19 by:

 Remaining at home when ill

 Students and staff who have symptoms of illness should remain home until at least 24 hours after their symptoms resolve.
-A person who tests positive for COVID-19 must stay home for 5 days, plus another 5 days wearing a well-fitting mask, in accordance with MDH guidelines.
+A person who tests positive for COVID-19 must stay home for 5 days, plus another 5 days wearing a well-fitting mask, in accordance with CDC guidelines.
 Students with COVID-19 related symptoms are encouraged to be tested for COVID-19.